tum-ens/urbs/doc/theorydoc/buysell_prob.rst

 series representing the momentary cost at each timestep is given.
 This time series is of course known to the model in advance, which has two implications.
-First, the modeled system is considered too small to influence the external market and any possible influence is not captured by th model, and, second, the perfect price foresight can distort the results when compared to a realistic trader in a market.
+First, the modeled system is considered too small to influence the external market and any possible influence is not captured by the model, and, second, the perfect price foresight can distort the results when compared to a realistic trader in a market.
 For models with buy and sell commodities the variable vector takes the following form: